Alzheimer's and Dementia Care in Fort Myers, Cape Coral, and Naples, FL and the Surrounding Areas

-Those with early-stage Alzheimer’s or dementia may not need much assistance.
+Those in early-stage Alzheimer’s and dementia care may not need much assistance.
 However, it might be best to have a skilled caregiver present with them during certain times of the day, to ensure their safety and to help maintain their living conditions.

-The goal of providing care for early-stage Alzheimer’s and dementia patients is to maximize their independence and provide reliable, consistent help with routine household tasks, as needed.
+The goal of providing care for early-stage Alzheimer’s and dementia patients is to maximize their independence and provide reliable, consistent help with routine homemaking tasks, as needed.

 Some days will be better than others.
-On the more difficult days, the presence of a caregiver from Executive Home Care can make a world of difference for your loved one’s well-being.
+On the more difficult days, the presence of a caregiver can make a world of difference for your loved one’s well-being.

-For some, the late stages of Alzheimer’s or dementia can last weeks, months, or years.
+For some, the late stages of Alzheimer’s and dementia care can last weeks, months, or years.
 Depending on the severity of the disease, it’s possible around-the-clock care may be required.

 Learn More by Contacting Your Local Office

-We understand how challenging it can be to coordinate care for a loved one living with a memory disease.
+We understand how challenging it can be to coordinate Alzheimer’s and dementia care for a loved one living with a memory disease.

-Your local Executive Home Care team can work with you to develop a care plan that puts the comfort, safety, and total well-being of your loved one first.
+Your local team can work with you to develop a personal care plan that puts the comfort, safety, and total well-being of your loved one first.